COVID-19 Stimulus Payments

 SET UP AN ALERT:

 Do you keep checking your account to see if you've received your stimulus payment?
-Set up an alert in online banking to notify you when its received.
+Set up an alert in online banking to notify you when it is received.

 - Once signed into your online banking account, click on Settings and then Alerts